Frequently Asked Questions

 All questions about this information should be directed to the Residence Deputy in that it is the only University personnel authorized to provide information related to residence requirements or your residency status for tuition purposes.
 You can contact the Residence Deputy at firstname.lastname@example.org or (530) 752-5029.

-Two forms are required of applicants seeking need-based gift aid and federal student loans.
-The Free Application for Federal Student Aid (FAFSA) and the Need Access Application.
-You can begin filing both forms in early January and applicants are encouraged not to wait for an admission decision to file the applications.
-Although the Need Access application requests parental information, need determinations are based upon a holistic review of the financial information and those who did not qualify for need-based aid as undergraduates can and do qualify for need-based gift aid at the law school level.
-The FAFSA and Need Access application must be submitted no later than March 2 each year to receive consideration for the maximum amount of need-based gift aid.
-Applicants who intend to finance their legal education through outside sources do not need to file these items and will not receive consideration for any need-based gift aid or be eligible to receive federal student loans.
+The Free Application for Federal Student Aid (FAFSA) is required of applicants seeking need-based gift aid and federal student loans.
+The FAFSA is available on October 1, and applicants are encouraged not to wait for an admission decision to file the application.
+The FAFSA must be submitted no later than March 2 each year to receive consideration for the maximum amount of need-based gift aid.
+Applicants who intend to finance their legal education through outside sources do not need to file FAFSA and will not receive consideration for any need-based gift aid or be eligible to receive federal student loans.
 All applicants are encouraged to apply for need-based gift aid regardless of prior need determinations at the undergraduate level.
 More information about funding your legal education at UC Davis School of Law is available on the Financial Aid section of our website.

 Interviews are not part of the evaluation process; however we welcome visitors and encourage you to inform us of your arrival in advance using the Tour Request Form on the Visiting King Hall section of our website.